RoRoche/AndroidStarter/architecture.md

 When the _Fragments_ API released, this article was my guidelines: [The Android 3.0 Fragments API](http://android-developers.blogspot.fr/2011/02/android-30-fragments-api.html).

 But, the more I created fragments, the more a question grew in my mind:
-> Is there a way to get rid of the static `newInstance` I spend so much time to write?
+> Is there a way to get rid of the static `newInstance` I spend so much time writing?

-Well OK, not so much in fact, but I found it so painful to rewrite each time a add a new fragment.
+Well OK, not so much in fact, but I found it so painful to rewrite each time to add a new fragment.
 That's why I looked for a way to automate it.
 And here comes FragmentArgs!

 * <http://hannesdorfmann.com/android/fragmentargs/>
 * <https://github.com/sockeqwe/fragmentargs>